I thought 3 posts would capture all the thoughts I had about B10 Life. That is, until this question appeared on the Minitab LinkedIn group:

 Convert your data from a matrix form for easy analysis!

 To demonstrate, let’s start with a new example and new data.
-If you’d like to follow along and you’re using Minitab 17.3 or later, navigate to Help > Sample Data and select the Compressor.MTW file.
+If you’d like to follow along, navigate to our Online Help and select the Compressor.MTW file.

 Here is what the data looks like: